ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 the technical specification.

-All protocols in SharePoint File Sync and WOPI Protocol Test Suites package use HTTP transport communicate with the SUT.
+All protocols in SharePoint File Sync and WOPI Protocol Test Suites package use HTTP transport to communicate with the SUT.

 ### SUT Control Adapter